elBukkit/MagicPlugin/Magic/MIGRATION.md

 # 8.1

+ - There was an off-by-one error in the Skip action.
+I'm hoping this won't have a big impact, but if this has messed up the timing of your spells I apologize!
+You will need to increase the `skip` parameter by one, the action was skipping once more than it should have been.
  - PlayEffects and PlaySound no longer give cast credit.
 Use `effects_count_as_cast: true` to change this back
  - Added "active_wand" target to ModifyProperties, won't switch wands by default
  - The following wand properties were removed, and had been broken for a while- use `potion_effects` instead: health_regeneration, hunger_regeneration, haste

 # 8.0